Mctalian/HydroZone/README.md

 - [Bower](http://bower.io/) `npm install -g bower`

 ## Getting Started
+To install dependencies, run `npm install` from a command prompt.

-Issue `npm start` to start the server.
+Once all of the dependencies have been installed successfully, run `npm start` to start the server.
 Visit `http://localhost:8080` to view the app.

 ## Tests
-Issue `npm test` to run cucumber feature tests and jshint.
+Run `npm test` from the command line to run cucumber feature tests and jshint.